D'You Know What I Mean?: Packaging

 The single cover photograph, by Michael Spencer Jones and directed by Brian Cannon of Microdot, was taken in front of the 'Blind Steps', a staircase in Wigan so called because they run past the Blind Workshop, which can be seen to the left of the shot.
 The steps can still be found on Darlington Street.
 The shoot was shrouded in secrecy to protect mass media coverage, but newspaper The Wigan Evening Post got exclusive rights to cover the event and subsequently sold the photos to the Daily Mirror.
-At a lunchtime break, Liam Gallagher and sleeve designer Brian Cannon enjoyed a pint of beer in the nearby Crispin Arms pub by Birkett Bank.
+At a lunchtime break, the band and sleeve designer Brian Cannon enjoyed a pint of beer in the nearby Crispin Arms pub by Birkett Bank.

 Critical reception

 British magazine Music Week rated "D'You Know What I Mean?" five out of five, picking it as Single of the Week.
 The added, "Typically anthemic and catchy, but with a fuller, more layered production than they've previously offered.
 A number one, possibly the biggest of the year."